 Deciphering the correct balance between calcium and phosphorous doesn’t have to feel like a bad math class flashback!

-But let’s start this discussion of the proper ratio of calcium to phosphorus in your horse’s body and food by agreeing to keep things as simple as possible.
+As we start this discussion of the proper ratio of calcium to phosphorus in your horse’s body and food, let’s agree to keep things as simple as possible.
 We can understand how the minerals work and how much our horses should be consuming without having to tackle any complicated math!

 Calcium and phosphorus, like all the essential minerals, provide nutrients that assist our bodies in functioning properly.
 Think about them like oil in your car.
 If your oil level is too low or too high, the engine doesn’t work properly.
 Likewise, if you don’t have minerals in your body, it won’t work well.
 Calcium This is the most abundant mineral in the body.
 It’s found mostly in the bones and teeth – it is needed by the body for healthy outer layers of bone.
 It’s essential for the heart to function and for normal blood clotting.
 For obvious reasons, it’s critical in pregnancy and lactation.
 The body also needs calcium to facilitate appropriate nerve conduction, muscle contraction, temperature regulation and glandular activity.